Colonial Parkway murders

-The Colonial Parkway murders were the serial murders of at least ten people in the U.S. state of Virginia between 1986 and 1989.
-The killings were associated with the Colonial Parkway, a 22-mile-long thoroughfare that cuts through the Colonial National Historical Park and connects Jamestown, Williamsburg and Yorktown where the first two victims were found dead inside a vehicle, and a vehicle driven by another couple who are missing and presumed dead was found.
-Long stretches of the road are devoid of any streetlights and are extremely isolated, making it a popular lovers' lane location frequented by young adults.
+The Colonial Parkway murders were the serial murders of at least eight people in the U.S. state of Virginia between 1986 and 1989.
+The killings were associated with the Colonial Parkway, a twenty-three-mile-long thoroughfare that cuts through the Colonial National Historical Park and connects Jamestown, Williamsburg and Yorktown.
+The first two victims were discovered dead inside a vehicle found on the Parkway, as was an abandoned vehicle belonging to another couple who are missing and presumed dead.

+Long stretches of the Colonial Parkway are devoid of any streetlights and are extremely isolated, making it a popular lovers' lane frequented by young adults.
 In each incident, a young couple sitting in a vehicle was targeted, with both partners killed.
 Three pairs of victims were recovered, and another couple remains missing and presumed dead.
-Several additional homicides have also been tentatively linked to the four confirmed cases.
+Several additional homicides have also been tentatively linked to the eight confirmed cases.
 The causes of death included strangulation, gunshot and stabbing.
-The killer or killers drove victims’ vehicles away from the murder sites.
-The linking of the four crimes is circumstantial.
+The killer drove victims’ vehicles away from the murder sites.

-In January 2024, authorities announced that at least two of the murders had been conclusively linked to an official suspect, Alan Wilmer Sr., a local fisherman who died in 2017.
-He was also linked through DNA evidence to the previously unrelated murder of Teresa Lynn Spaw Howell.
-Wilmer has been described as "suspect number one" in two of the canonical murders but was freed after passing an FBI polygraph test.
+On January 8, 2024, authorities announced that at least three of the murders, namely those of David Knobling, Robin Edwards, and Teresa Howell, had been conclusively linked to an official suspect, Alan Wade Wilmer Sr., a local fisherman who had died in 2017.
+On November 14, 2025, Wilmer was linked to a fourth murder, namely that of Laurie Ann Powell.
+On January 20, 2026, Wilmer was linked to two more murders, of Cathleen Thomas and Rebecca Dowski.
+On September 18th, 2026, the FBI announced that they had substantial evidence to link Wilmer to the killings of Richard "Keith" Call and Cassandra Lee Hailey, officially closing the case.
+Wilmer had been described as "suspect number one" in two of the canonical murders but was freed after passing an FBI polygraph test.

-Despite his status as a suspected serial killer, Wilmer's DNA was not entered into the Combined DNA Index System (CODIS), the US's national DNA database.
+Despite his status as a serial killer suspected of other crimes, Wilmer's DNA was not entered into the Combined DNA Index System (CODIS), the United States' national DNA database.
+Victims' advocates have called for confirmed serial killers, like Wilmer, to have their DNA entered into CODIS.